OUR TEAM

 About Me

-With over three decades of experience in the service industry—spanning the Child Protection sector and now the Family Harm space—I have dedicated my life’s work to restoring whanau wellbeing by empowering fathers to heal, grow, and lead with integrity.
-My personal journey, marked by both hardship and transformation, has shaped a deep commitment to mentoring men who seek to break cycles of harm and rediscover their purpose as protectors, partners, and parents.
+With over three decades of experience across the service sector; spanning Child Protection and the Family Harm space, I have dedicated my life’s work to restoring whānau wellbeing by empowering fathers to heal, grow, and lead with integrity.
+This mahi is grounded not only in professional practice, but in lived experience, hard lessons, and an ongoing commitment to personal transformation.

 Leadership Through Lived Experience

-Over the years, I have had the privilege of working alongside diverse communities, frontline practitioners, and whanau navigating complex challenges.
-Today, I lead a team of remarkable men—many of whom are graduates of our new intervention programmes—each committed to walking alongside others on their own pathways to restoration.
-Together, we foster accountability, healing, and cultural reconnection.
+Over the years, I’ve had the privilege of working alongside diverse communities, frontline practitioners, and whanau navigating complex realities.
+Today, I lead a team of remarkable men, many of whom are graduates of our intervention programmes, each committed to walking with others on their own pathways to restoration.

 Let’s Work Together